Squirrel-li/My_Learning_Buddy/README.md

 ### **Requirements**
 - Windows 10 / 11
-- .NET Framework or .NET 6+ (depending on project settings)
+- .NET Framework 4.8 (depending on project settings)
 - Visual Studio 2022 (recommended)

 <!--
 ### **How to Run**
 1. Clone this repository